BShowen/sinatra_mastermind_game/README.md

 1. First, make sure you have the colorize gem installed.
 Please see the link above if you dont have it installed.
 2. Clone or download a copy of this repo onto your machine.
-3. Open a command line and cd into the directory where you have downloaded this code.
+3. Open a command line and cd into the directory where you have downloaded these files.
-4. Run the 'play_game.rb' file by typing $ ruby play_game.rb
+4. Run the "play_game.rb" file by typing $`ruby play_game.rb`
 5. Enjoy!